RozbehSharahi/bootstrap_grids/README.md

 ## Contribution

-You will need docker installed for easy contribution and dev-setup.
+You will need Docker installed for easy contribution and dev-setup.

 To start dev environment